- Raw Sugar (SB) Consolidating Above 50% Fib Retrace of Oct Rally

 Cotton (CT) is consolidating a 2nd day following Monday's strong rally that punctured a 6 month downtrend resistance (on the weekly chart).
 With CT...

-Mar arabica coffee (KCH19) on Wednesday closed up +0.70 (+0.68%) and Mar ICE robusta coffee (RMH19) closed down -5 (-0.33%).
-A rally in the Brazilian real to a 1-week high against the dollar Wednesday fueled short-covering in arabica coffee futures.
-Mar Robusta coffee posted a fresh 2-1/2 month low Wednesday on signs of abundant supplies as data from Vietnam's General Department of Customs Tuesday showed Vietnam Nov coffee exports rose +32% y/y to 138,138 MT, and Vietnam Jan-Nov coffee exports were up +2.8% y/y at 1.72 MMT.
-Coffee prices extended their 6-week decline to 2-1/2 month lows Tuesday and Wednesday as signs of robust global coffee production.
-ICO reported on Monday that global 2017/18 arabica coffee output rose +1.7% y/y to 101.3 mln bags and 2017/18 robusta coffee production rose +10.0% y/y to 62.3 mln bags.
+Mar arabica coffee (KCH19) this morning is down -1.60 (-1.54%) and Mar ICE robusta coffee (RMH19) is down -17 (-1.13%).
+Coffee prices are lower this morning as Mar Robusta sold off to a 2-1/2 year low.
+Mar arabica fell to a 2-1/2 month low Thursday as signs of abundant supplies have spurred fund selling of coffee.
+ICO data Monday showed that global 2017/18 arabica coffee output rose +1.7% y/y to 101.3 mln bags and 2017/18 robusta coffee production rose +10.0% y/y to 62.3 mln bags.
 Cecafe reported Tuesday that Brazil Nov green coffee exports jumped +26% y/y to 3.424 mln bags, the highest ever for a November, with Nov arabica coffee exports up +18% y/y to 3.19 mln bags.
-On the positive side, ICO cut its 2017/18 global coffee surplus estimate to 1.59 mln bags from an October estimate of 2.58 mln bags.
-Also, crop concerns in Brazil continue after Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or only 43% of the historical average.
+Robusta coffee supplies are also abundant as data from Vietnam's General Department of Customs on Tuesday showed Vietnam Nov coffee exports rose +32% y/y to 138,138 MT, and Vietnam Jan-Nov coffee exports were up +2.8% y/y at 1.72 MMT.
+On the positive side, the U.S. Climate Prediction Center on Thursday raised its estimate for an El Nino weather pattern forming by the end of February to 91% from an 80% estimate in November, which may lead to hotter and drier conditions in South America.
+Also, Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or only 43% of the historical average.
 Current coffee supplies remain ample as ICE-monitored coffee inventories are just below the recent 4-year high of 2.459 mln bags (Nov 19).

-Mar ICE NY cocoa (CCH19) on Wednesday closed up +46 (+2.17%) and Mar ICE London cocoa (CAH19) closed up +22 (+1.38%).
-Short-covering emerged in cocoa futures Wednesday on signs of tighter current cocoa supplies.
-ICE-monitored cocoa inventories have fallen steadily over the past 7 months to a 1-3/4 year low Tuesday of 3.372 mln bags.
-Further upside may be limited on signs of robust global cocoa production.
-Ivory Coast data on Monday showed that farmers sent 753,549 MT of cocoa to ports from Oct 1-Dec 9, up +29.7% from the same time last year, and data from the Ghana Cocoa Board showed purchases from Ghana cocoa farmers, the world's second-biggest cocoa producers, reached 322,945 MT during the first eight weeks of the harvest from Oct 5-Nov 29, up +41.7% y/y.
+Mar ICE NY cocoa (CCH19) this morning is up +7 (+0.31%) and Mar ICE London cocoa (CAH19) is up +7 (+0.42%).
+Cocoa prices rallied for a third day and posted 1-month highs on signs of tighter cocoa supplies.
+ICE-monitored cocoa inventories have fallen steadily over the past 7 months to a 1-3/4 year low Thursday of 3.349 mln bags.
+Mar NY cocoa dropped to a 1-week low Tuesday on signs of robust global cocoa production after Ivory Coast data Monday showed that farmers sent 753,549 MT of cocoa to ports from Oct 1-Dec 9, up +29.7% from the same time last year.
+Also, data from the Ghana Cocoa Board showed purchases from Ghana cocoa farmers, the world's second-biggest cocoa producers, reached 322,945 MT during the first eight weeks of the harvest from Oct 5-Nov 29, up +41.7% y/y.
 World Weather said the annual Harmattan winds are off to a slow start this year in West Africa and predicted the El Nino weather pattern is looking weaker, which is positive for cocoa crops in Ivory Coast and Ghana.
-London cocoa rallied to a 3-week high Monday after GBP/USD plunged to a 1-1/2 year low.